ZoeLeBlanc/is310-computing-humanities-spring-2024/_materials/introducing_humanities_computing/03-intro-versioning.md

   IdentityFile  ~/.ssh/id_ed25519
 ```

-If you added a passcode, you'll need to add `UseKeychain yes` underneath `AddKeysToAgent yes`.
+If you added a passcode, you'll need to add `UseKeychain yes` underneath the `AddKeysToAgent yes`.

 Then you need to save the file and exit the text editor.
 You can do this by pressing `Command + S` and then `Command + Q`.